mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** How do we relate?

 **Questioner:** Well, you mentioned both having objects and not having objects.
-So I wanted to know what is the difference, how do we relate objects, how do we relate to not objects.
+So I wanted to know what is the difference, how do we relate to objects, how do we relate to not-objects.

-**Katagiri Roshi:** Well, not object, or not related with object, or not object – that is already the word is in the system of cognitions.
+**Katagiri Roshi:** Well, not-object, or not related with object, or not object – that is already the [world] is in the system of cognitions.
 Do you understand?
 You are already living in the realm of the cognition, thinking.
 So you say this object, birds, doesn't relate with me now, because I am related with a floor, we say.
-So immediately the birds and floors already becomes object, which [...] you relate with.
+So immediately the birds and floors already become objects, which [...] you relate with.
 So whatever you say, everything is object, with which you you relate.
-Whatever you say, not relate or neutral object, all are related with you.
+Whatever you say, not related or neutral object, all are related with you.

 [Is that] what you mean?